Remotasks Review – Is it a Scam or a Legit Micro Job Site?

 Here are a few examples:

-- Image annotation: draw boxes around objects to identify them in a picture.
+- Image annotation: draw boxes around objects in a 2D or 3D image and assign a keyword to them.

 - Categorisation: identify keywords that describe an image.